UC Davis MBA Grad Pledges to Support Economic Growth in Liberia

 In one way, however, she is already following in her father’s footsteps.

-“I want to be a doctor,” she told him one day.
+“I want to be a doctor,” she recently told him.

 “Oh, so you want to do, like, nursing or something?” he said.